Aetolia: Gallic invasion

+Illyrian raids

 In 232 BC, the Illyrians under Agron attacked the Aetolians, and managed to take many prisoners and booty.

 In 229 BC, the Aetolians participated in a naval battle off the island of Paxos in a coalition with Korkyra and the Achaean League, and were defeated by a coalition of Illyrians and Acarnanians; as a result, the Korkyreans were forced to accept an Illyrian garrison in their city, which was put under the command of Demetrius of Pharos.

+Social War

-The Aetolians’ power increasingly magnified with the occupation of the lands of Ozoloi, Locrians and Phocians, as well as Boeotia.
+The Aetolians' power increasingly magnified with the occupation of the lands of Ozoloi, Locrians and Phocians, as well as Boeotia.
 They then united under the power of their League in the areas of Tegea, Mantinea, Orchomenus, Psophida and Phigaleia.
 Between 220 and 217 BC, the Social War broke out between the Achaean and Aetolian Leagues.
 The war was first started by the Aetolians with the help of the Spartans and Eleans.
 Allies of the Achaeans were the Macedonians, the Boeotians, the Phocians, the Epirotes, the Acarnanians and the Messenians.

+Macedonian Wars and Aetolian War

 The Aetolians allied with the Romans, while Philip V destroyed the temple of Apollo Thermios and allied with the Carthaginians.
 The Aetolians continued to fight on the side of the Romans even in the Battle of Cynoscephalae (196 BC), ignoring the great dangers looming for Greece as a result of this alliance.
-The Aetolians took the side of Antiochus III against the Roman Republic, and on the defeat of that monarch in 189 BC, they became virtually the subjects of Rome.
-Following the conquest of the Achaeans by Lucius Mummius Achaicus in 146 BC, Aetolia became part of the Roman province of Achaea.
-When the Roman garrisons were withdrawn because of the civil wars in Rome, the Aetolians, too, began to fight each other.
-Following Octavius’ victory at the Battle of Actium, the Aetolians who had sided with Antony disbanded completely.
-Octavius handed Calydon over to the Achaeans, who devastated it entirely and moved the statue of Artemis Laphria to Patras.
-There were subsequent invasions by Goths, Huns, and Vandals several centuries later at the end of the Roman Empire.
+The Aetolians took the side of Antiochus III against the Roman Republic, and on the defeat of the Seleucid monarch in 189 BC, they became virtually the subjects of Rome.

+Language

+The primitive lifestyle of those tribes made an impression on ancient historians.
+Thucydides claims that Eurytanes spoke a very difficult language and ate their food completely raw.
+They were semi-barbaric, warlike and predatory.
+Livy reports that Aetolians spoke the same language with Acarnanians and Macedonians.

+Ancient Historiography

 Aetolia's reputation has suffered from a rather hostile treatment in the sources.
-Polybius is considered now to have a heavy anti-Aetolian bias due to his having relied on Aetolia's opponent Aratus of Achaea, but mainly because of his origin in Megalopolis, a major centre of the rival Achaean League.
+Polybius, originating from Megalopolis, a major centre of the rival Achaean League, doubted the Greek heritage of Aetolians.
+Polybius is considered now to have a heavy anti-Aetolian bias and relying on Aetolia's opponent Aratus of Achaea.